 1996: Cantabile begins a touring program at Disneyland in their first festival and the first new music commission and premier, Requiem for Lost Children, by Los Altos composer Sondra Clark, commissioned by the San Jose Symphonic Choir and Orchestra.

-2018/2019: Vocalise performs at the ACDA National Conference at Kauffman Center for the Performing Arts in Kansas City, Avanti singers tour Honolulu, Hawaii and participate in collaboration with Perform America and additional children's choirs, Vocalise and Bravi tour Denmark and Sweden and win a gold medal and silver diploma respectively at the 4th European Choir Games.
-Each year Cantabile hosts three full concert productions: Winter, All Choir and Spring, sponsors the annual Cantabile Festival for Young Voices and brings a world renowned clinician to work with our students in a Master Class format.
-Cantabile also has a New Music Commissioning Program.
+Each year Cantabile hosts three full concert productions: Winter, All Choir and Spring, sponsors the annual Festival for Young Voices, and brings a world renowned clinician to work with our students in a Master Class format as part of our New Music Commissioning Program.